mjambon/blog/src/2015-01-03-universal-career-advice/index.md

 am working the way I like, with people I like, toward goals that are meaningful to me.
 I am picky and I want the best for myself.
-Without entering into the specifics of my job and lifestyle, here is a list of things I wish I knew back when I was
-16. I think they apply to most people._
+Without entering into the specifics of my job and lifestyle, here is some advice I built for myself over the years, and wish I had when I was 16.
+I think it applies to most people._

 Learn about your needs
 ----------------------